MKamui/weatherNext/README.md

 ## Weather App Next

-This is a simple full responsive weather app, using Next, Tailwind and JS.
+This is a simple fully responsive weather app, using Next, Tailwind, and JS.
+With conditional rendering, and managing states.

 https://weather-next-three.vercel.app/